-The timing of recruitment of glass eels in each pond appears to be related to the distance between the sampling site and the mouth of Chesapeake Bay.
-Earliest recruitment is observed at Wormley Pond on the York River (55.7 km from the mouth of the Bay), followed by Bracken's Pond (59.4 km), Wareham's Pond in the James River (77.8 km), and finally Kamp's Millpond on the Rappahannock River (101 km).
-Additionally, two sites located on the Virginia side of the Potomac River (> 101 km from the mouth of the bay) show much later recruitment peaks compared with other Virginia locations.
+The timing of recruitment of glass eels continues to support the hypothesis of a single recruitment pulse entering Chesapeake Bay and dispersing throughout the Bay in relation to the monitoring sites proximity to the Bay mouth.
+Earliest recruitment of glass eels is observed at Wormley Pond on the York River (55.7 km from the mouth of the Bay), followed by Bracken's Pond (59.4 km), Wareham's Pond in the James River (77.8 km), and finally Kamp's Millpond on the Rappahannock River (101 km).
+Additionally, glass eels arrive at two sites located on the Virginia side of the Potomac River (> 101 km from the mouth of the bay) much later than locations nearer the mouth.
+The first appearance of glass eels at sites within Chesapeake Bay is after their arrival at sites closer to the coast in MD and DE.